Explaining Wisp Without Parentheses

 I like how it looks!
 Despite inconsistencies and being absolutely useless, of course.
 An ultimate test and result of our newly acquired understanding of Wisp!

 The whole reason for me exploring Wisp is the news of it being added to Guile 3.0.10!
 The manual section is quite frugal, though.
-So let this post be an introduction to Wisp syntax, with the added benefit of self-sufficiency and absence of paren... the P-word, sorry.
+So let this post be an introduction to Wisp syntax, with the added benefit of self-sufficiency and absence of paren... the P-WORD, sorry.
 Go try Wisp, you might end up liking it as much as I did!

 P.S.
 I was irritated by Guix not shipping Guile 3.0.10 for so long.
 And using the SRFI-provided parser (either Python or Guile-specific one) wasn't cool.
 So I made my own... as an ed script.
-Find it at assets/wisp.ed!
+Find it at scripts/wisp.ed!
 It produces correct results in 99% of cases and works everywhere ed does.
 So...
 Can I call it the most portable Wisp implementation?

 Leave feedback! (via email)